jon-jacky/Piety/piety/README.md

 ### Scheduler ###

-The core of the Piety operating system is the scheduler module *piety*.
-The scheduler itself is the function *piety.run*.
-It can run in any Python interpreter session.
-It schedules instances of the *piety.Task* class, also defined in this module.

-To run tasks in Piety, import the *piety* module, create some *Task* instances, then call *run*.
+The *piety* module schedules multiple tasks in a single Python interpreter session.
+To run the Piety operating system: start Python, import the *piety* module, create some *piety.Task* instances, then call *piety.run*.
+Usually, one of the tasks is a Python shell, so you can continue to interact while Piety is running.
 See the examples in the *samples* directory.
 More details appear in docstrings.

 Piety is event-driven.
-Each Piety *Task* instance is defined by an *event*, a *guard*, a *handler*, and a *name*.
-The scheduler is an event loop that may invoke a task's handler when its event occurs and its guard is True.
+Each Piety task is defined by an *event*, a *handler*, a *guard*, and a *name*.
+A handler can be any Python callable, including a function, method, generator, or coroutine.
+A guard can be any callable that returns a Boolean.
+The scheduler is an event loop that may invoke a task's handler when its event occurs and its guard is true.
 Then the handler runs until it returns control to the scheduler.
 There is no preemption.
 This is called *cooperative multitasking*.

-A handler can be any Python callable including a function, method, generator or coroutine.
-A guard can be any Python callable that returns a Boolean value.
-Events can include input becoming available on a file (including *stdin*) or socket, or a timer tick.
-(In this version, Piety can schedule on any event handled by the *select* system call.)

 It is the programmer's obligation to ensure that each handler finishes quickly enough for acceptable performance.
-Many existing Python applications and modules are not designed to cooperate in the way that Piety requires.
-It may be possible to adapt some of them.
+Many existing Python applications and modules are not designed to cooperate in this way --- instead they take over the Python session, postponing all other tasks.
+However, it may be possible to adapt some of them.

 ### Console ###